-After making the accelerated payment, you should file your regular June return by July 20, 2017, and pay any difference between the actual June 2017 liability and the accelerated payment.
+- After making the accelerated payment, file your regular June return by July 20, 2018, and pay any difference between the actual June 2018 liability and the accelerated payment.
 If there is any remaining overpayment after the July payment, we will refund the amount.

 See Guidelines for the Accelerated Sales Tax Payment for more details.

-For example, if you were required to make an accelerated payment of $10,000 in June 2017 but did not make the payment on time, you will receive a one-time penalty assessment for $600 ($10,000 x 6%).
+For example, if you are required to make an accelerated payment of $10,000 in June 2018 but do not make the payment on time, you will receive a one-time penalty assessment for $600 ($10,000 x 6%).
 If you do not pay the $600 penalty by the date stated on the bill, interest will start to accrue.

-If you paid less than the amount due, the 6% penalty will apply to the underpayment.
-For example, if the required accelerated payment amount was $10,000 and you only paid $8,000 by the due date, the penalty will apply to the underpayment of $2,000.
+If you pay less than the amount due, the 6% penalty will apply to the underpayment.
+For example, if the required accelerated payment amount is $10,000 and you pay only $8,000 by the due date, the penalty will apply to the underpayment of $2,000.
 You will be assessed $120 ($2,000 x 6%).

 If you’re not able to make the required accelerated sales tax payment, you may request an undue hardship waiver.
 You must provide written documentation and financial records that clearly demonstrate how making the payment would cause undue hardship.